 A Little More…

-Education: BA in Political Science and a BA in Music from Michigan State University and currently pursuing an MPP from Michigan State University
+Education: BA in Political Science, a BA in Music, and an MPP, all from Michigan State University

 With PSC since: April 2020